-Each year, the Towne Lake Business Association has hosted a golf tournament or a Bowl-A-Thon benefiting the TLBA Entrepreneurial Scholarship Fund.
+The Towne Lake Business Association hosts a golf tournament benefiting the TLBA Entrepreneurial Scholarship Fund.
 Two $1,000 scholarships are awarded annually to graduating seniors, one each at Etowah and Woodstock High Schools in the Towne Lake area.

-In 2017 the TLBA added a Leadership Scholarship as well.
+In 2017 the TLBA added the Leadership Scholarship award.

 Past winners are:

 Cory Jeryls – Entrepreneurial Scholarship – Etowah High School

 Nathan Shear – Entrepreneurial Scholarship – Woodstock High School

 Nicholas Slacanin, Spencer Hayes – Leadership Scholarship – Etowah High School

 Thomas Fuller – Leadership Scholarship – Woodstock High School

 Amanda Doran – WBL Scholarship – Etowah High School

 Hailey Hovda – WBL Scholarship – Woodstock High School